ar4/tellus_stream_sediment/README.md

 1. Download the free, open source [QGIS](https://www.qgis.org) software and install it.
 2. Start QGIS
 3. Click Layer > Add Raster Layer
-4. Download `tellus_sediment.zip` if you have not done so already
+4. Download `tellus_sediments.zip` if you have not done so already
-4. Find the `tellus_sediment.zip` file and open it
+4. Find the `tellus_sediments.zip` file and open it
 5. All of the substance concentration maps should open as layers
 6. Select desired layer
 7. To make it easier to see, we will display the layer in colour